 - Add another HBE for more protein, fat and calories.

 Bacon, tomato, avocado, and sliced hard-boiled eggs wrapped in crisp butterhead lettuce leaves!
-Add your favorite sides to this BLTA Lettuce Wraps Meal Prep for a super simple, no-heat meal prep that can be customized fit any diet (even Whole30!)
+Add your favorite sides to this BLTA Lettuce Wraps Meal Prep for a super simple, no-heat meal prep that can be customized fit any way of eating!

 - 8 strips of raw bacon (no added sugar or preservatives)